NickWaterton/Vegehubserver/README.md

 ## config.json
 The default config file is `config.json`.
 All settings will be downloaded and stored in this file (V 3.9 FW only).
-Any updates made via the Web interface will be downloaded and stored in this file at the next scheduled wake up (or tiriggered event).
+Any updates made via the Web interface will be downloaded and stored in this file at the next scheduled wake up (or triggered event).

 The structure of the `config.json` file is:
 ```